redbilledpanda/redbilledpanda.github.io/docs/_posts/2023-03-22-Linux-Kernel-Debugging-using-Workstation.md

 ![image](https://user-images.githubusercontent.com/46345560/230270093-0536505e-9462-4fb6-bd71-cd1596deee28.png)

+If that happens, then your debugger might not get the input it needs so your debugging environment is no longer useful.
 One easy way to disable the timeout is by adding `RuntimeWatchdogSec=0` to `/etc/systemd/system.conf` and rebooting the system.
 Assuming we've done all this we are now ready to start the debugging session.
 Since our master is already connected via the serial port and we've enabled serial console based debugging (via the `CONFIG_KGDB_SERIAL_CONSOLE` option), we can now ask the gdb instance on the master to connect to the serial port like so `target remote /dev/ttyS0`.
 Once connected, it will connect to the thread that fired the sysrq trigger.
 Issue the `backtrace` command to check the backtrace within that thread.

 ```
 (gdb) target remote /dev/ttyS0